bitwiseworks/python-os2/Doc/tutorial/classes.rst

 Generators
 ==========

-:term:`Generator`\s are a simple and powerful tool for creating iterators.
+:term:`Generators <generator>` are a simple and powerful tool for creating iterators.
 They are written like regular functions but use the :keyword:`yield` statement whenever they want to return data.
-Each time :meth:`next` is called, the generator resumes where it left-off (it remembers all the data values and which statement was last executed).
+Each time :func:`next` is called on it, the generator resumes where it left off (it remembers all the data values and which statement was last executed).
 An example shows that generators can be trivially easy to create::